FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/template-engine.md

 ### Data Binding Example

-By expanding the records array and one of its items we can take a look at the fields returned by FACT-Finder.
+By expanding the records array and one of its items we can take a look at the fields returned by FactFinder.
 In this specific example product data is stored in a record object.
 All fields returned in this object are imported during the data feed process.
-The fields to be returned can be configured in the FACT-Finder UI.
+The fields to be returned can be configured in the FactFinder UI.

 ![record_json.PNG](/images/templateEngine/record_json.PNG "slots")